dfahlander/typeson/README.md

 ###### `sync`: boolean (Internal property)

-Types can utilize `Typeson.Promise` to allow asynchronous encapsulation and stringification.
+Types can utilize `TypesonPromise` to allow asynchronous encapsulation and stringification.

-When such a type returns a `Typeson.Promise`, a regular `Promise` will be returned to the user.
+When such a type returns a `TypesonPromise`, a regular `Promise` will be returned to the user.

 (This property is used internally for ensuring a regular `Promise` was not intended as the result.
 Note that its resolved value is also recursively checked for types.)